-Emily-Rose is Running for Cameron
+Emily-Rose has Run for Cameron

 Emily-Rose Holland is running the London Marathon to raise money for the Cameron Bespolka Trust, a charity very close to her heart.